StockNews.com Begins Coverage on Oragenics (NYSEAMERICAN:OGEN)

-StockNews.com initiated coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a report issued on Tuesday.
+StockNews.com began coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a research note published on Saturday morning.
 The brokerage issued a sell rating on the biotechnology company’s stock.

-Oragenics (NYSEAMERICAN:OGEN – Get Free Report) last announced its quarterly earnings data on Friday, May 12th.
+Oragenics (NYSEAMERICAN:OGEN – Get Free Report) last issued its quarterly earnings data on Friday, May 12th.
 The biotechnology company reported ($1.41) EPS for the quarter.
 The company had revenue of $0.02 million during the quarter.
-Oragenics had a negative net margin of 7,467.43% and a negative return on equity of 96.34%.
+Oragenics had a negative return on equity of 96.34% and a negative net margin of 7,467.43%.

 Hedge Funds Weigh In On Oragenics